bicknarnes/CS7680_nbarnes/Final/README.md

 ### Pi Piano

-piano.c contains all code to run the project.
+piano.c contains all the code required to run the project.

-it relies on pigpio, ALSA (asound), and math libraries that must be included in compilation.
+it relies on the PIGPIO, ALSA (asound), and Math libraries that must be included in compilation.

 To compile: